KhartesViewer/khartes/README.md

 In "add-node" mode, things are reversed.
-The cursor always takes the form of crosshairs, and to add a node, you simply need to click with the left mouse button.
+The cursor always takes the form of crosshairs, and to add a node, you simply need to press the left mouse button.

 There are two ways to toggle between the two modes.
-One way is to click on the button, to the right of the `Files` menu, that contains a picture of crosshairs.
-When this button is light, khartes is in normal mode, and when it is dark, khartes is in add-node mode.
+One way is to click on the button, to the right of the `Files` menu, that contains a crosshairs icon.
+When this button is enabled, khartes is in normal mode, and when it is disabled, khartes is in add-node mode.

 The other, more convenient, way to toggle between normal and add-node mode is to quickly press and release the shift button.
 You can see which